panda1230/CombinedHebbian_NonHebbianPlasticity-in-Spiking-Neural-Networks/README.md

 In this simple demo the performance is evaluated using spiking rate of the excitatory neurons in the reservoir to make neuron assignments on the training set as described in https://www.frontiersin.org/articles/10.3389/fnins.2017.00693/full.

 While we don't utilize the readout layer, the code does provide avenues to initialize and train the readout layer.
 You can do the same by changing line 507 to "tag_mode=True".
 However, as explained in the paper above, using STDP from input to reservoir and STDP + non-Hebbian decay for E-E connections within the reservoir is sufficient for training and classification.
 Thus, it is recommended to always keep tag_mode = False in both training and testing.

+While the current code utilizes a simple synthesized dataset, one can test it on MNIST and more widespread recognition datasets.